-Queen Elizabeth Country Park, near Petersfield, Hampshire, PO8 0QE
+Queen Elizabeth Country Park, A3, south of Petersfield, Hampshire, PO8 0QE

 Enjoy the excitement of night running in the South Downs in the Summer.

 Even though this is a summer event, it can still get cold at night, so please wear or carry appropriate clothing.
-In addition, all participants will be required to use a head-torch with spare batteries, and recommended to take a backup light source and carry a mobile phone.
+In addition, all participants will be required to take a torch with spare batteries (or backup light source) and carry a mobile phone.

 Aid stations and checkpoints